 Men and Women

 Carl Strehlow died tragically on the tortuous journey south from Hermannsburg to seek medical attention in 1922.
-After a gap of four years when visiting pastors and the native evangelists led by Blind Moses ran religious activities, Pastor Friedrich Albrecht arrived and took charge in 1926.
+After a gap of four years when visiting pastors and the native evangelists led by Moses Tjalkabota ran religious activities, Pastor Friedrich Albrecht arrived and took charge in 1926.

 Christianising